miladezzat/code-challenge/README.md

 5. Add faker data to generate fake data fot testing

 ## What I did do to develop the code?
+- Challenge One
   1. I took between 2h to 3h for planning and designing.
   2. Develop Product CRUD operations and its test case take from 4h up to 5h, I implemented it for  RESTful.

+- Challenge Two
+  1. I took 2h for planning
+  2. Developing the code take 4h

-3. Write this readme file take 30m.
+- Write this readme file take 30m.